EdwardSmith1884/3D-IWGAN/3D-Generation/ReadMe.md

 ![graph](../imgs/graph.png?raw=true "Title") <br />
 An example graph of the discriminator's loss during training.
-This can be used to tran convergence, as can be observed in this image.
+This can be used to track convergence, as can be observed in this image.